 In non–small cell lung cancer, chemotherapy usually also prolongs survival and treats symptoms.
 In people with non–small cell lung cancer that has spread to other parts of the body, the median survival increases to 9 months with treatment.
 Targeted therapies may also improve cancer patient survival.

-Because many people who have lung cancer have a substantial decrease in lung function whether or not they undergo treatment, oxygen therapy (see Oxygen Therapy) and bronchodilators (drugs that widen the airways) may aid breathing.
+Because many people who have lung cancer have a substantial decrease in lung function whether or not they undergo treatment, oxygen therapy Oxygen Therapy Oxygen therapy is a treatment that delivers extra oxygen to the lungs when the level of oxygen in the blood is too low.
+Oxygen is a gas that makes up about 21% of the air we breathe.
+The lungs... read more and bronchodilators (drugs that widen the airways) may aid breathing.

 Pain often requires treatment.
 Opioids are often used to relieve pain but can cause side effects, such as constipation, that also require treatment.

 Lung cancer has a poor prognosis.
 On average, people with untreated advanced non–small cell lung cancer survive 6 months.
 Even with treatment, people with extensive small cell lung cancer or advanced non–small cell lung cancer do especially poorly, with a 5-year survival rate of less than 1%.
 Early diagnosis improves survival.
-People with early non–small cell lung cancer have a 5-year survival of 60 to 70%.
+People with early non–small cell lung cancer have a 5-year survival of 50 to 70%.
 However, people who are treated definitively for an earlier stage lung cancer and survive but continue to smoke are at high risk of developing another lung cancer.

 Survivors must have regular checkups, including periodic chest x-rays and CT scans to ensure that the cancer has not returned.
 Usually, if the cancer returns, it occurs within the first 2 years.
 However, frequent monitoring is recommended for 5 years after lung cancer treatment, and then people are monitored yearly for the rest of their lives.